-5.128 Restructuring services are any non-audit services provided to an entity in connection with the entity's development or implementation of a transaction or package of transactions (a 'restructuring plan') designed to change its equity or debt financing structure, its corporate structure, or its operating structure.
-There are a variety of possible purposes for developing a restructuring plan, for example to address financial or operating difficulties, to support tax planning, to improve operating efficiency, or to improve the cost of capital.
-The range of non-audit / additional services that may be regarded as 'Restructuring Services' is extensive, and the nature of those services may encompass many of the other types of non-audit / additional services discussed in this Ethical Standard.
-Where applicable, the related requirements and guidance covered elsewhere in this Ethical Standard apply to Restructuring Services.

-- 5.129 The restructuring services that an entity may use a firm to provide may vary considerably and may range from the incidental and routine to advice that is fundamental to the efficacy of the restructuring plan.
-Consequently, where such services are provided by a firm that that provides an engagement for the entity, the engagement partner. - the threats that the restructuring services may present to the firm's ability to conduct any contemporary or future engagement with integrity, objectivity and independence; and - the probability that an objective, reasonable and informed third party would conclude that the independence of the firm or covered persons would be compromised. - 5.130 The firm shall not provide restructuring services in respect of an entity relevant to an engagement, where: - (a) the service would involve the firm undertaking a management role in or on behalf of the entity; or - (b) the service would require the firm to act as an advocate for the entity in relation to matters that are material to the financial statements.
+- 5.108 Restructuring services are any non-audit services provided to an entity in connection with the entity's development or implementation of a transaction or package of transactions (a 'restructuring plan') designed to change its equity or debt financing structure, its corporate structure, or its operating structure.
+This may be, for example to address financial or operating difficulties, to support tax planning, to improve operating efficiency, or to improve the cost of capital.
+The range of non-audit services that may be regarded as 'Restructuring Services' is extensive, and the nature of those services may encompass many of the other types of non-audit services discussed in this Ethical Standard.
+Where applicable, the related requirements and guidance covered elsewhere in this Ethical Standard apply to Restructuring Services. - 5.109 The restructuring services that an entity may use a firm to provide may vary considerably and may range from the incidental and routine to advice that is fundamental to the efficacy of the restructuring plan.
+Consequently, where such services are provided by a firm that that provides an engagement for the entity, the engagement partner assesses: - the threats that the restructuring services may present to the firm's ability to conduct any contemporary or future engagement with integrity, objectivity and independence; and - the probability that an objective, reasonable and informed third party would conclude that the independence of the firm or covered persons would be compromised.